 Other Matters

-Subject to the application of Rule 3.2.3 in relation to departures from the International Standard for Testing and Investigations, no failure to follow, or departure from, the procedures provided for by the Rules by DFSNZ or any National Sporting Organisation will provide a ground to exclude evidence which is relevant to the determination whether an anti-doping rule violation has been committed from being considered by the Sports Tribunal or otherwise provide a ground for the Sports Tribunal to find that an anti-doping rule violation has not been committed.
+Subject to the application of Rule 3.2.3 in relation to departures from the International Standard for Testing and Investigations, no failure to follow, or departure from, the procedures provided for by the Rules by the Commission or any National Sporting Organisation will provide a ground to exclude evidence which is relevant to the determination whether an anti-doping rule violation has been committed from being considered by the Sports Tribunal or otherwise provide a ground for the Sports Tribunal to find that an anti-doping rule violation has not been committed.
 Nor will any such failure or departure provide a ground to invalidate a decision by the Sports Tribunal on an appeal to CAS, save where CAS, in the exercise of its jurisdiction on appeal, considers that there has been a miscarriage of justice as a direct consequence of the failure or departure.

-Subject to the provisions of sections 46(1) and 49 to 53 of the Privacy Act 2020, and subject to any other good reason to withhold information under statute, any Person who is notified by DFSNZ under these Rules that they may be the subject of Violation Proceedings, will be entitled to copies of the documentation relevant to the allegation that there has been an anti-doping rule violation, and DFSNZ shall provide this to the Person or their representative upon request.
+Subject to the provisions of sections 46(1) and 49 to 53 of the Privacy Act 2020, and subject to any other good reason to withhold information under statute, any Person who is notified by the Commission under these Rules that they may be the subject of Violation Proceedings, will be entitled to copies of the documentation relevant to the allegation that there has been an anti-doping rule violation, and the Commission shall provide this to the Person or their representative upon request.

 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS